 The Maillard reaction is somewhat similar to caramelization, only it’s in relation to proteins.
 Basically, by browning the meat you are going to add a ton of new and complex flavors to the dish all of which are going to make for a much better dinner.

-In other words, YES, sear the meat.
+In other words, YES, sear.

-What is the best roast for pot roast?
+What is the best roast?

 Chuck roasts are inexpensive, tough roasts with plenty of connective tissue.
 This makes them perfect for braises since the collagen will break down, creating tender meat and a rich sauce from gelatin.